Dragon1 Icon for

 An architecture diagram is a graphical representation of a set of concepts, that are part of an architecture, including their principles, elements, and components.

-Levels of Abstractions of Architecture Diagrams
+Levels of Abstractions

 Architecture is a coherent set of concepts for a structure.
 These concepts are often visualized at four levels of abstraction.
 These are:

-- Conceptual Level - showing an overview of concepts
+- Conceptual Level - showing an overview of concepts.

-- Physical Level - showing a component design depicting the elements
+- Physical Level - showing a component design depicting the elements.

 - Implementational Level - showing the vendors and products with which the components will be implemented.